aritrakar/stock_dashboard/README.md

 - `start_date` (string): Start date in `YYYY-MM-DD` format.
 - `end_date` (string): End date in `YYYY-MM-DD` format.
 - `indicators` (array): List of technical indicators to include.

+## Future Improvements

+- **Hosting**: Deploy the application to a cloud platform like Digital Ocean, AWS, GCP, or Heroku.
+- **Error Handling**: Implement proper error handling and display error messages to the user.
+- **User Authentication**: Implement user authentication to save user preferences and forecasts.
+- **Custom Indicators**: Allow users to customize technical indicators, such as being able to specify the period, color, and other parameters.
+- **Multiple Stock Symbols**: Support multiple stock symbols in a single chart.
+- **Custom Forecasting Models**: Allow users to choose different forecasting models (e.g., ARIMA, LSTM).
+- **Real-time Data**: Fetch real-time stock data and update the charts in real-time.
+This requires a WebSocket connection to the backend and a data source that provides real-time data.
+- **Responsive Design**: Make the application responsive for mobile devices.

 ## License